In-Office or In-Home

 Where are you located?

-I am located in Ventura, CA and provide services in the woman's home in Ventura, Oxnard, and Ojai.
+I am located onsite in Ventura, CA and can provide services in the woman's home in Ventura, Oxnard, and Ojai.
 Please contact me for special location requests.

 Do you see women with Medicare?